 Once all the above has been set and a crawl has run you will have a spreadsheet exported into your specified Google drive.
 By default, these will be associated in a folder path: ‘My Drive > Screaming Frog SEO Spider > Project Name > [task_name]_crawl_summary_report’.

+It will export a single row of data for the crawl, with all the crawl overview top level metrics.
 When this has run several times you’ll have multiple rows of crawl information across several days, weeks, or months:

 Crawl data is automatically appended as a new row to the Google Sheet, with chosen metrics from the custom crawl overview export in columns.